abgbaumann/MIMO-SAR/README.md

 The code is provided in m-files, which is native to the MATLAB software.
 All the scripts have been tested on the MATLAB R2022a version but should also run for R2021a and higher.

-The code and be used directly after cloning this repository and opening in MATLAB.
+The code can be used directly after cloning this repository and opening in MATLAB.
+If the video tracking function is used then  is recommend

 ### Citation